 This supplementary information is presented for purposes of complying with the Revised Securities Regulation Code Rule 68 and is not a required part of the separate financial statements.
-Such supplementary information has been subjected to the auditing procedures applied in the audit of the separate financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the separate financial statements taken as a whole.
+Such supplementary information has been subjected to the auditing procedures applied in the audit of the separate financial statements.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the separate financial statements taken as a whole.